opringle/VDCNN-for-text-classification/README.md

 ## Insights

+### Unable to match paper performance on public data

+- batch norm could be wrong?

+### Unstable validation score

+- The validation score during training on all datasets fluctuates between the training score and -20%.
+- It is possible the model is learning to classify using the patterns in padded data.
+This could provide enough signal distinguish some utterances between classes.
+- Reducing the sequence length, and therefore the padding, stabilizes the model but forces us to truncate more utterances, loosing valuable signal.

 ### How to treat padded data and unknown data

 - When an unknown character is encountered, we should return a random character embedding.